MFRWDesign/dotfiles/claude-code-docs/Prompt for Final Verification Against Of-2.md

   - /Users/thomas.sample/.dotfiles/claude-code-docs/COMPLETE_CLAUDE_CODE_OFFICIAL_DOCS.md (2898 lines) - Official Claude Code documentation
   - /Users/thomas.sample/.dotfiles/claude-code-docs/COMPLETE_PROMPT_ENGINEERING_DOCS.md (4407 lines) - Prompt engineering best practices

-  Verification Tasks: Perform only the first of these, then created a detailed record of where we are leaving off for the next time we work on this.
-This record should include a full reference of what we found in the first item that we're working on.
+  Verification Tasks: This first task is already done.
+Read its file in full here to get all the pertinent information.: /Users/thomas.sample/.dotfiles/claude-code-docs/Hook_Coverage_Verification_Record.md Perform only the second of these, then created a detailed record of where we are leaving off for the next time we work on this.
+This record should include a full reference of what we found in the second item that we're working on.
 This should take the form of a new file you create in markdown.

   1. Hook Coverage Verification
   - Verify ALL hook types documented in COMPLETE_CLAUDE_CODE_OFFICIAL_DOCS.md and COMPLETE_PROMPT_ENGINEERING_DOCS.md are implemented for system-wide use.